Alex Burrows: Vancouver Canucks (2005–2017)

-The Canucks first line struggled to score in the playoffs, however.
-In 12 games, Burrows scored three goals, two of which were into empty nets, and notched three assists.
-The Canucks advanced to the second round past the Los Angeles Kings, where they were eliminated by the Chicago Blackhawks for the second consecutive year.
-It was revealed in the off-season that Burrows was suffering from a shoulder injury, which he later received surgery for.
+In the 2010 Stanley Cup playoffs, the Canucks first line struggled to score in the playoffs, but the Canucks managed to defeat the Kings in the first round in six games.
+The Canucks advanced to the second round and were eliminated by the Chicago Blackhawks for the second consecutive year.
+In 12 playoff games, Burrows scored three goals and notched three assists.
+It was revealed in the off-season that Burrows was suffering from a shoulder injury, for which he later received surgery.